 Letters of Recommendation

-If you do not submit both required letters of recommendation with your PharmCAS application or you wish to submit additional letters of recommendation, letters may be submitted via one of the methods provided below.
+If you do not submit the required letter of recommendation with your PharmCAS application or you wish to submit additional letters of recommendation, letters may be submitted via one of the methods provided below.
 Please note, however, that submitting letters outside of the PharmCAS application will delay your ability to interview for our program.
 Please make certain that your letter writer includes your full name and your PharmCAS ID.

 - Letters may be emailed directly from the letter writer to Ms. Jacqueline Harte at Jacqueline.firstname.lastname@example.org.
 This is the preferred method of submitting letters of recommendation after initial submission of your PharmCAS application.